JoshMK/HTML-JS-accessibility-snippets/README.md

 ### Notes

-- Use WhatInput to differentiate between mouse/keyboard interactions for the skip nav link's outline styles.
+- In cases where this link needs to be hidden for design reasons, Use a library like WhatInput to hide it when not tab focused.
-- setting 'tabindex=-1' on the 'main' element is supposed to correct a bug preventing it from being focused without a tabindex attribute in older IE versions.
+- setting 'tabindex=-1' on the 'main' element (or whatever element it skips to) is supposed to correct a bug preventing it from being focused without a tabindex attribute in older IE versions.

 ### References